nopnop2002/Arduino-STM32-nRF24L01/README.md

 Arduino_Core_STM32 supports SPI library, but only works in Transaction SPI Mode.

 - Legacy SPI Mode
 SPI speed depends on the CPU frequency.
+STM32 does not work because it has various CPU frequencies.
 ```
 SPI.begin()
 SPI.setClockDivider(divider)